Written in November 2015:

 The bottom-line is that you cannot hide from your diabetes, you have it and if you don’t respect that, you only harm yourself.
 Confidence is a big deal in life in general, a thing like diabetes can affect it too, but in gaining that understanding that you are still you and can live life to the full – if you just take on that responsibility to keep a check of your blood sugars, take the appropriate amounts of insulin your body needs, to look after your diabetes, your diabetes will look after you.

-The smile is the main part – I am more than happy living with diabetes, that is where good control stems from and my A1C is 6.0% by the way!
-The blood sugar level is not so much the main part before bed, as Dr Annan said at an event with me recently, it is not about the level it is about what that level is doing.
+The smile is the main part – I am more than happy living with diabetes, that is where control stems begins.
+The blood sugar level is not so much the main part before bed, as Francesca Annan said at an event with me recently, it is not about the level it is about what that level is doing.
 You don’t want a hypo in your sleep!

 This usually needs to be accompanied by a snack before sleeping, to stop the crash later on.

-Spirits, especially vodka: will lower your levels fairly quickly, no carbs here!
+Spirits, especially vodka: tend to lower levels fairly quickly!

-Ciders: going to boost levels!
+Ciders: going to boost levels fast!
 Apples, pears, natural sugars and carbs!
+May not crash until the next day.

 Stouts like Guinness: will also rise levels, not quite like cider, a much slower process, but more carbs in stouts than in lagers.

-Alcopops: just avoid altogether, they are sh** drinks (excuse my french) and are filled with added sugars.
+Alcopops: just avoid altogether, they are sh** drinks (excuse my french) and are filled with added sugars and whatever else!

-Cocktails and Jagerbombs: can have a rise and crash affect, more so with shots like jagerbombs – a lot of added sugar in red bull but also the spirits will decrease levels.
+Cocktails and Jagerbombs: can have a quick rise and hard crash impact, more so with shots like jagerbombs – a lot of added sugar in red bull but also the spirits will decrease levels.
 Cocktails depends on the drink and level of alcohol included, as you can get many which include added sugar drinks and syrup, which will make you fly.

 Verdict: know what you are putting in your body!
 You can make slight adjustments with insulin or plan what you will drink through the night.
 Type 1 diabetes cannot stop you enjoying yourself, just remember enjoying yourself is best done with good health.